What is GLAUCOMA?

 Glaucoma and Children

-A. Congenital, or infantile, glaucoma can often be treated through a goniotomy or trabeculotomy surgical procedure, although it may be necessary to have more than one operation.
+A: Congenital, or infantile, glaucoma can often be treated through a goniotomy or trabeculotomy surgical procedure, although it may be necessary to have more than one operation.
 These procedures are invasive and intended to cut the trabecular meshwork (tear duct drain) in order to improve its drainage function.
-If these procedures are unsuccessful, it will become necessary to perform a trabeculectomy, a filtering surgery traditionally given to adults.
+If these procedures are unsuccessful, it will become necessary to perform a trabeculectomy or implant an aqueous drainage device traditionally given to adults.
 If surgery is successful, it is sometimes considered a “cure” because the glaucoma may never become problematic or vision threatening, but it never really goes away.
 There is still a chance that conditions will surface years later, and that further treatment with medication and/or surgery will be required.